On the congruence kernel of isotropic groups over rings: Preliminaries

-It is clear that any relative root $\alpha\in\Phi_{J,\Gamma}$ can be represented as a unique linear combination of relative roots from $\pi(\Pi)\setminus\{0\}$.
-We call the elements of $\pi(\Pi)\setminus\{0\}$ the \emph{simple relative roots}.
+It is clear that any relative root $\alpha\in\Phi_{J,\Gamma}$ can be represented as a unique linear combination of relative roots from $\pi_{J,\Gamma}(\Pi)\setminus\{0\}$.
+We call the elements of $\pi_{J,\Gamma}(\Pi)\setminus\{0\}$ the \emph{simple relative roots}.
 We say that $\alpha\in\Phi_{J,\Gamma}$ is a {\it positive} (resp. {\it negative}) relative root, if it is a non-negative (respectively, a non-positive) linear combination of simple relative roots.
 The sets of positive and negative relative roots will be denoted by $\Phi_{J,\Gamma}^+$ and $\Phi_{J,\Gamma}^-$ respectively.
 The \emph{height} $\height(\alpha)$ of a relative root $\alpha$ is the sum of coefficients in its decomposition into a linear combination of simple relative roots (the same thing was called the {\it level} in~\cite{PS,LS}).

-Observe that $\Gamma$ acts on the set of irreducible components of the root system $\Phi$.
-If this action is transitive, the system of relative roots $\Phi_{J,\Gamma}$ is {\it irreducible}.
+Observe that the action of $\Gamma$ on $\Pi$ naturally extends to an action on $\Phi$ respecting the irreducible components of the root system.
+If the action on irreducible components is transitive, the system of relative roots $\Phi_{J,\Gamma}$ is {\it irreducible}.
 Clearly, any system of relative roots $\Phi_{J,\Gamma}$ is a disjoint union of irreducible ones; we call them the {\it irreducible components} of $\Phi_{J,\Gamma}$.

 Let $S\subseteq \Phi$ be any subset.
-We say that a root $a\in S$ is {\it maximal} with respect to $\Pi$, if there is no simple root $b\in\Pi$ such that $a+b\in S$.
-In particular, a maximal root of $\Phi$ is a root of maximal height in one of the irreducible components of $\Phi$.
-Roots minimal with respect to $\Pi$, and maximal and minimal relative roots in $S\subseteq\Phi_{J,\Gamma}$ are defined similarly.
-Each irreducible component of $\Phi_{J,\Gamma}$ contains a unique relative root $\tilde a$ of maximal height, which is the image under $\pi$ of a maximal root in $\Phi$.
+We say that a root $a\in S$ is {\it $\Pi$-maximal}, if there is no simple root $b\in\Pi$ such that $a+b\in S$.
+Note that a root of maximal height in $S$ is automatically $\Pi$-maximal, but not vice versa.
+In particular, $\Pi$-maximal roots of $\Phi^+$ are precisely the roots of maximal height (with respect to $\Pi$) in irreducible components of $\Phi$. $\Pi$-minimal roots, and maximal and minimal relative roots in $S\subseteq\Phi_{J,\Gamma}$ are defined similarly.
+Each irreducible component of $\Phi_{J,\Gamma}$ contains a unique relative root $\tilde a$ of maximal height, which is the image under $\pi_{J,\Gamma}$ of a maximal root in $\Phi$.

 For any root $a\in\Phi$ we write